acolomb/elf-mangle/README.md

 ### Bootstrapping ###

-Setting up the build system from the repository contents needs additional tools installed.
-The following versions are tested:
+Setting up the build system from the repository contents needs additional developer tools installed.
+The following versions are
+tested:

 - GNU autoconf 2.69
 - GNU automake 1.14